 Normative references

 The following referenced documents are indispensable for the application of this specification.
 For dated references, only the edition cited applies.
-For undated references, the latest edition of the referenced document (including any amendments) applies.
+For undated references, the latest edition of the referenced document (including any amendments and errata) applies.

+For references to the OPC UA Specification it is recommended to define the minimum required version.
+Example: “1.04.03 is the minimum required version for the following OPC Unified Architecture parts.”

+The build number of the version (in this case “03”) refers to an ERRATA document with the corresponding version (see https://opcfoundation.org/developer-tools/specifications-unified-architecture/errata-and-amendments/ for the published ERRATA documents).

 <Insert only references that apply to this document.
 Following are examples only>